-Section 15. - Overtime Custodians
+Section 15 - Overtime Custodians

-1. Employees shall be paid an hourly rate per hour up to forty (40) hours per week.
+- Employees shall be paid an hourly rate per hour up to forty (40) hours per week.
 The rate of time and one half will be paid for any hours in excess of forty (40) hours for first shift employees or forty (40) hours for second shift employees.
-Holidays will count as hours worked for this purpose.
-Sick, personal, and vacation days will not count as hours worked for this purpose.
-Any hours in excess of an employee's regularly scheduled hours and/or any overtime may only be worked with pre-approval of the DPW Director or his/her designee.

-2. Weekend Coverage by Maintenance Staff
+Any hours in excess of an employee's regularly scheduled hours and/or any overtime may only be worked with pre-approval of the DPW Director or his/her designee. - 2.
+Weekend Coverage by Maintenance Staff

 From time to time maintenance staff may be required to carry a beeper and/or make rounds of the school buildings.
 This schedule will be determined by the DPW Director or his/her designee.
-Staff who are required to carry a beeper and/or make rounds of the buildings will be compensated for three (3) hours for each day; Friday, Saturday and Sunday.
+Staff who are required to carry a beeper and/or make rounds of the buildings will be compensated for four (4) hours for each day; Friday, Saturday and Sunday.
 Should a maintenance person need to respond to an emergency call during this time or at another time after (s)he has completed his/her assigned work and left his/her place of employment, (s)he will be compensated for a minimum of four (4) hours.